 The table also shows the frequencies.
-Many devices only utilise the 2.4GHz band, which provides greater range and penetration of obstacles like the walls of your home but is more prone to interference as it’s the same frequency used for things like cordless telephones.
-The 5GHz band supported by newer 802.11n and 802.11ac routers can be much faster but it’s also got a shorter range.
+Many devices only utilise the 2.4GHz band, which provides greater range and penetration of obstacles like the walls of your home, but is more prone to interference as it’s the same frequency used for cordless telephones and other devices.
+The 5GHz band supported by newer 802.11n and 802.11ac routers can be much faster, but it’s also got a shorter range.

 When buying Wi-Fi hardware you should check that the supported frequencies match your existing Wi-Fi setup, though to simplify things we’d recommend always going for ‘dual band’ equipment as it will then support both 2.4GHz and 5GHz.
 Not only is this better from a compatibility point of view but it also means you can switch to using 2.4GHz if the limited range of 5GHz proves to be problem.